 Because of the bugs in the game, this title has received mixed reviews from gamers.
-It is a blast to play but it does have some bugs that can be very distracting and the pathing for the game’s NPCs doesn’t always work well.
+It is a blast to play, but it does have some bugs that can be very distracting.
+The pathing for the game’s NPCs doesn’t always work well.

 Crossroads Inn isn’t a game that everyone will enjoy but it is a ton of fun to play unless you encounter some of the bugs that make it less fun to play.
 I recommend waiting for a sale and checking the update log to see if they’ve patched out some more of the bugs.
 It might be too annoying to deal with bugs and seeing constant patch updates, so it is indeed a mixed bag.
 It’s not worth the full price, but it might be too buggy for some gamers, which is completely understandable.

 Wait for a sale and wait for some more patches before picking up this game, I love it and I have a lot of fun, but I got it at a discount so I recommend waiting before buying the game, it will run much better once they do some more patches to iron out some of the weird bugs in the game.

 They have released more DLC, but I haven't bought it yet because I'm waiting for a sale to purchase the DLC.
 I will update the review when I've used the DLC.